ai4cyber/platform/README.md

   ![](images/1-usingtemplate.png)

-2.Select the **ibmdemos-cloudpaks** as organization and enter the name of your pak following the standard: cloudpak-pak_name (e.g: cloudpak-automation, cloudpak-security, etc).
+2.Select the **ibmdemos-cloudpaks** as organization and enter the name of your pak following the standard: cloudpak-Platform (e.g: cloudpak-automation, cloudpak-security, etc).

   ![](images/2-usingtemplate.png)